joachimvandekerckhove/cogs106w25/doc/md/005-bash-basics.md

   rm file.txt
   rm -r directory  # Remove a directory and its contents, -r for recursive
   ```
+> [!IMPORTANT]
-  :warning: **The command line is a harsh and unforgiving environment.
-File deletion is immediate and permanent**
+> The command line is a harsh and unforgiving environment.
+File deletion is immediate and permanent!

 - **`cp`**: Copy files or directories.

   ```bash